henla464/WiRoc-WatchDog/README.md

 Since blink is a service, you can manually stop it with:

-        sudo service blink stop
+        sudo service WiRoc-WatchDog stop

 ## Configuring Blink

-Edit the file /usr/local/etc/blink.cfg it should look like this:
+Edit the file /usr/local/etc/WiRoc-WatchDog.cfg it should look like this:

         # blink.cfg -- version 24-Jul-2016
         # Configuration for /usr/local/bin/blink.sh which is normally